-This research and information, including any opinion, is based on various sources believed to be reliable but it cannot be guaranteed to be current accurate or complete.
+This research and information, including any opinion, is based on various sources including corporate press releases,annual reports, public news articles and broker research reports and is believed to be reliable but it cannot be guaranteed to be current accurate or complete.
 It is for information only, and is subject to change without notice.
-The contents of the Newsletters reflect the different assumptions, views and analytical methods of the analysts who prepared them.
-The Newsletters are not an offer to sell or a solicitation of an offer to buy a security.
-The securities discussed in the Newsletters may not be eligible for sale in some jurisdictions.
-Certain statements included in this document constitute forward-looking statements, including those identified by the expressions 'anticipate,' 'believe,' 'plan,'estimate,' 'expect,' 'intend' and similar expressions to the extent they relate to a security.
-The forward-looking statements are not historical facts, but reflect the Portfolio Management team’s current expectations regarding future results or events.
-These forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-The Portfolio Management team has no specific intention of updating any forward-looking statements whether as a result of new information, future events or otherwise.
+This Newsletter is not an offer to sell or a solicitation of an offer to buy any security nor is it necessarily an indication of how the portfolio of any Portland Fund is invested.
+The securities discussed in the Newsletter may not be eligible for sale in some jurisdictions.
 The views expressed by any external links and subsequent media, including but not limited to videos, are not necessarily those of Portland Investment Counsel Inc. and are provided for general information purposes only.
 Portland Investment Counsel Inc. assumes no responsibility for the information provided by external sources.

-Information presented in this material should be considered for background information only and should not be construed as investment or financial advice.
-The information presented in these Newsletters should not be considered personal investment advice.
-As each individual's situation is different, you should consult with your own professional investment, accounting, legal and/or tax advisers prior to acting on the basis of the material in the Newsletter.
+Information presented in this Newsletter should be considered for background information only and should not be construed as investment or financial advice.
+As each individual’s situation is different, you should consult with your own professional investment, accounting, legal and/or tax advisers prior to acting on the basis of the material in the Newsletter.
 Commissions, management fees and expenses may be associated with investment funds.
 Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Please read the prospectus or offering document before investing.

 Your email address will not be published.
 Required fields are marked *